obyteorg/new-obyteorg/docroot/user/pages/06.faq/_article/article.md

 <div class="white-block">
     <h4>Is Obyte an ERC-20 token?</h4>
     <p>No, Obyte is a novel platform with its own DAG-based structure, consensus mechanism and eco system.</p>
+    <p>The native currency of Obyte platform is Bytes (traded as GBYTE on exchanges).
+Bridged versions of GBYTE are available as ERC-20 tokens on <a target="_blank" rel="noopener" href="https://etherscan.io/token/0x31F69dE127C8A0fF10819C0955490a4Ae46fcc2a">Ethereum</a>, <a target="_blank" rel="noopener" href="https://bscscan.com/token/0xeb34De0C4B2955CE0ff1526CDf735c9E6d249D09">BNB Smart Chain</a>, <a target="_blank" rel="noopener" href="https://polygonscan.com/token/0xAB5F7a0e20b0d056Aed4Aa4528C78da45BE7308b">Polygon</a>, and <a target="_blank" rel="noopener" href="https://kavascan.com/token/0x0b93109d05Ef330acD2c75148891cc61D20C3EF1">Kava chain</a>.
+They are bridged using the decentralized <a target="_blank" rel="noopener" href="https://counterstake.org">Counterstake brridge</a>.</p>
 </div>
 <div class="white-block">
     <h4>Where can I trade Bytes</h4>
-    <p>See the list of exchanges on the <a href="/">main page</a>.</p>
+    <p>See the list of exchanges on the <a href="/">main page</a>.
+Bytes are usually traded as GBYTE, 1 GBYTE = 1,000,000,000 Bytes.</p>
 </div>
 <div class="white-block">
     <h4>Are Order Providers (witnesses) centralized gatekeepers?</h4>
-    <p>No, they just post transactions to the DAG regularly to make it possible for all full nodes to establish perfect order of transactions, they can't stop anybody from transacting.</p>
+    <p>No, they just post transactions to the DAG regularly to make it possible for all full nodes to establish perfect order of transactions.
+They can't stop anybody from transacting.</p>
 </div>
 <div class="white-block">
     <h4>Can Order Providers censor my transactions?</h4>